-Do Defibrillators Need a Power Supply?
+Do Defibrillators Need a Power Supply or Recharging?

 a photoshop of a defibrillator plugged into a wall socket